-If you are selecting a cutter for slotting or light plunge entry, you can also check our Hartmetall 2 Nutfräser product page.
+If you need a cutter for aluminum slotting, light plunge entry, or soft-material CNC machining, you can also check our 2 Nutfräser product page.

 Why Can a 2 Flute End Mill Plunge Cut?

-A 2 flute end mill has larger flute space than many higher-flute tools.
+A 2 flute end mill has more flute space than many higher-flute tools.
 Because of this, chips can leave the cutting zone more easily during plunge entry and slotting.
-This is especially useful in softer materials that produce larger chips and are more likely to clog the cutting area.

 Another important factor is tool geometry.
 In den meisten Fällen, A center-cutting end mill is required for plunge cutting.
 Without proper center-cutting geometry, the tool may not enter the material safely or smoothly.

-Best Materials and Uses for Plunge Cutting With a 2 Schaftfräser mit Nut
+Best Materials for Plunge Cutting With a 2 Schaftfräser mit Nut

 A 2 flute end mill is usually a practical choice for plunge cutting when the material is: